-According to Kodak, Sonora X plates can replace unbaked wet-processed plates in most applications, with run lengths of up to 4,00,000 impressions on web presses; 2,00,000 impressions on sheetfed presses; and even up to 75,000 impressions for UV-ink applications.
+According to Kodak, Sonora X plates can replace unbaked wet-processed plates in most applications, with run lengths of up to 4,00,000 impressions on web presses, 2,00,000 impressions on sheetfed presses, and even up to 75,000 impressions for UV-ink applications, including low-energy UV.

 Doss says that his business did not run as expected because of the lockdown.
 “There were lots of losses due to the Covid crisis.
 This year it’s the same story,” he says.

-As Royal Printers was not functional for a year, the actual turnover could not be assessed.
+As Royal Printers was not functional for even one full year the actual turnover could not be assessed.
 “However, we had a turnover of Rs 20 lakhs per month.
 The profits are less, we are quoting cheap rates to sustain our business,” says Doss.

-He says, with fewer job rejections, the new machine’s print production and accuracy has been good.
-However, he suggests that regular preventive maintenance can keep the engine in good condition.
+He says, with fewer job rejections, the new machine's print production and accuracy has been good.
+However, he suggests that preventive maintenance should be done regularly to keep the engine in good condition.

 The investment was planned before the pandemic.
 However, amid the challenges, Kodak installed the machine during the pandemic and calibrated the Sonora X process-free plates, which Royal Printers has been using since then.